wanderwaltz/wanderwaltz.github.io/_posts/2015-03-28-subclassing-nsarray.md

 }
 {% endhighlight %}

-Note how we're using `[originalArray copy]` there - for simplicity we want to only work with immutable arrays, although it's pretty simple to expand the implementation to work with mutable arrays too[^3].
+Note how we're using `[originalArray copy]` there - for simplicity we want only to work with immutable arrays, although it is pretty simple to expand the implementation to work with mutable arrays too[^3].

 [^3]: Although to keep the `NSMutableArray` contract intact we would need to be sure that setting elements of the array after it has been mapped would not apply the mapping block again.
 So we would need to store the indexes of the 'automatic' mapped elements and the indexes of the elements set explicitly by the user of the class and process these elements accordingly.